Toyota GR Yaris new car review

 This car has been actually rather significant.
 Launched back in 2021, it was the first true performance model that had been developed entirely in-house by Toyota in more than 20 years.
 We'd had quick models from the brand previous to this car, but only with outside assistance; the GT86 (developed with Subaru) and the GR Supra (co-created with BMW).
 The GR Yaris in contrast, was entirely the work of Toyota's Gazoo Racing performance division, hence the 'GR' moniker.

 There had been a wild version of the previous generation Yaris too, the Yaris GRMN, but this replacement Gazoo Racing-engineered GR model turned out to be quite a bit more powerful, gained 4WD and was to be made in much greater numbers.
 Its purpose was to aid homologation of what back in 2021 was the next generation version of the Yaris World Rally Car, at the same time as boosting the image of then freshly launched fourth-generation Yaris supermini.
 Chief engineer Naohiko Saito couldn't believe his luck when Toyota asked him and his team to create a Yaris like no other.
 He did exactly that.
 Once production was well underway, Saito and his team got a chance to update this GR Yaris model and make it just a bit more focused.
-The result, launched in early 2024, is the car we look at here.
+The result was launched in early 2024, then lightly updated again in Spring 2026 to create the car we're going to look at here.

 + More